AbdullaDesmal/TBIM/README.md

 This repository shows the implementation of the Trained Born Iterative Method (TBIM), in the reference below, applied for electromagnetic imaging.

 The repositry includes two folders:
-  1) Matlab: Matlab folder to generate the training, validation, and testing set.
+  1) Matlab: Matlab folder to generate the training, validation, and testing sets.
-  2) Python: To traine the TBIM model using Pytorch 1.8.1 cuda.
+  2) Python: To traine the TBIM model using Pytorch 1.8.1, cuda version.
 It also consist the pre-trained model used in the reference below.
 The file "TBIM_slides.pdf" consist of presentation slides for the approach.

 # Matlab